King's Trust: Expenditure

 The Prince's Trust expenditure of £38.2 million was made up of £30 million spent on charitable activities with the rest being spent on administration and other costs.
 The £30 million spent on charitable activities was divided between the different programme areas such as the Team programme and the Enterprise programme. £1.2 million went on grants to young people and institutions.

 Charitable activities

-The Prince's Trust has seven main types of charitable activity.
+The King's Trust has seven main types of charitable activity.